 TQA (Transport Quality Assurance) Plus

 TQA Plus is part of the WeCare initiative.
 The WeCare program demonstrates that people in agriculture are accountable to established ethical principles and animal well-being practices.
-TQA was developed for all people involved in animal movement, such as transporters, farmers and handlers.
+TQA was developed for all people involved in animal movements, such as transporters, farmers and handlers.

 Let’s Look at the Basics

 All hogs need to be moved at some point in their lives.
-They may need to be moved from one barn to another, from one pen to another or from the barn to a truck that transports them to either meat packer or another farm.
+They may need to be moved from one barn to another, from one pen to another or from the barn to a truck that transports them to either a meat packer or another farm.
 And believe this or not, but there is a “science” or a specific way to move pigs and a class to teach the proper method of moving pigs.

 My first TQA class was conducted in a classroom environment with a trained TQA advisor.
 The TQA advisor is required to be certified in order to teach the class.
 Upon entering the class, we received a 65-page Transport Quality Assurance manual.
 Certification is for three years, at which time a recertification class is required.